Peer review for learners with an LMS

 To leave feedback on a peer's submission:

-To view your final score, which is given by your instructor, click on the Instructor Feedback tab.
-In some cases, your instructor may have enabled complete/incomplete grading, which would cause your score upon submission of your video to be 100% right away.
-However, your instructor may update this score at any time.
+1. To view the final score given by the instructor, click on the Instructor Feedback tab.
+In some cases, the instructor may have enabled complete/incomplete grading.
+This will automatically update the score to 100% when all required portions of the assignment are complete.
+However, the instructor may update this score to reflect a point value less than 100% at any time.

-If your instructor has enabled a grading rubric on this assignment, you can click on the rubric icon to view your instructor's specific grading breakdown and comments.
+2. If a grading rubric is enabled, click the rubric icon to view the instructor's specific grading breakdown and comments.